demtech/wb/README.md

 the OpenWrt router (the client) boots.
 This script logs all the wireless probe requests in the vicinity and once 100kB data is collected, it sends it to the given host.

-The following readme is split into two: Installation (prior to gathering data at polling places) and setup (at the polling places).
-To empower as many users as possible it is very detailed, down to every necessary command.

 **IMPORTANT: Consult the legislation before recording people's MAC addresses.
 You have been warned.**